 Boost the idea that yours is the agency to go with by using simple statements like “More than 20,000 happy property vendors can’t be wrong”, or “Contact us to find out why 3 out of 5 local sellers choose our agency”.

 Testimonials are a tried and tested form of social proofing.
-Go a step beyond written recommendations and record videos of your clients explaining, in their own words, why you are the agent of choice.
+Go a step beyond written recommendations and record videos of your clients explaining, in their own words and publish them on your channel.
+Now you can embed YouTube channel on your website, this will work as the best social proof for your business.

 If video isn’t possible, try to accompany the testimonial with a photo, this proves the statement is from real clients.
 Keep your testimonials up to date – a recommendation from three years ago has far less impact than one from last week.